 AUSTIN, Texas (AP) _ American Campus Communities Inc. (ACC) on Monday reported a key measure of profitability in its first quarter.
-The results fell short of Wall Street expectations.
+The results beat Wall Street expectations.

-The real estate investment trust, based in Austin, Texas, said it had funds from operations of $85.8 million, or 62 cents per share, in the period.
+The Austin, Texas-based real estate investment trust said it had funds from operations of $95.3 million, or 69 cents per share, in the period.

-The average estimate of three analysts surveyed by Zacks Investment Research was for funds from operations of 63 cents per share.
+The average estimate of four analysts surveyed by Zacks Investment Research was for funds from operations of 65 cents per share.

 Funds from operations is a closely watched measure in the REIT industry.
 It takes net income and adds back items such as depreciation and amortization.

-The company's shares have fallen 7.5 percent since the beginning of the year.
-In the final minutes of trading on Monday, shares hit $37.96, a drop of 23 percent in the last 12 months.
+The company's shares have risen 12 percent since the beginning of the year.
+In the final minutes of trading on Monday, shares hit $46.51, a rise of 20 percent in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on ACC at https://www.zacks.com/ap/ACC